ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 ```
 <!-- eslint-enable no-unused-vars -->

-And here is what it looks like now, exclusively based on Web APIs.
-Nothing ad-hoc anymore! ✨
+And here is what it looks like now, exclusively based on Web APIs and standards. ✨
 <!-- eslint-disable-next-line no-unused-vars -->
 ```js
 class StandardCssResource extends ResourceInterface {